compphoto/MIDIntrinsics/README.md

 # MIDIntrinsics Dataset

-Repo for the intrinsic component extension of MIT Multi-Illumination Dataset proposed in the paper "Intrinsic Image Decomposition via Ordinal Shading", [Chris Careaga](https://ccareaga.github.io/) and [Yağız Aksoy](https://yaksoy.github.io) , ACM Transactions on Graphics, 2023
+Repo for the intrinsic component extension of MIT Multi-Illumination Dataset proposed in the paper "Intrinsic Image Decomposition via Ordinal Shading", [Chris Careaga](https://ccareaga.github.io/) and [Yağız Aksoy](https://yaksoy.github.io), ACM Transactions on Graphics, 2023
 ### [Project Page](https://yaksoy.github.io/intrinsic) | [Paper]() | [Video]() | [Supplementary]() | [Data]()

 ![examples](https://github.com/compphoto/MIDIntrinsics/assets/3434597/9682d854-2c75-42c8-a970-afaa85ab49a7)

 ### Downloading the data
-In order to compute intrinsic components for each image in MID, you must first download [the original dataset](https://projects.csail.mit.edu/illumination/).
+To compute intrinsic components for each image in MID, you must first download [the original dataset](https://projects.csail.mit.edu/illumination/).
 We provide the linear albedo images created from the HDR images in the dataset after white-balancing and tonemapping.
 You can use `wget` to download the zip archives:

 ```
 wget https://data.csail.mit.edu/multilum/multi_illumination_test_mip2_exr.zip